Jaime de Marichalar: Titles and styles

-Marichalar is since birth Lord of Tejada, a hereditary lordship dating from the 9th century that has the peculiarity that it is transmissible to the offspring of either gender (instead of only to the firstborn child), by his mother, who is descended from Sancho de Tejada.
+Marichalar is since birth Lord of Tejada, a hereditary lordship dating from the 9th century that has the peculiarity that it is transmissible to the offspring of either gender (instead of only to the firstborn son) and is shared in copropriety with the other registered descendants of the noble lineages of Tejada, by his mother, who is descended from Sancho de Tejada.
 On March 18, 1995, he married the Infanta Elena de Borbón, eldest daughter of King Juan Carlos I of Spain, in the Cathedral of Seville.
 Upon their marriage, his wife was granted the title of Duchess of Lugo by the royal household, and Jaime as her consort received the predicate of excellency and Duke of Lugo.
-On January 21, 2010, following the registration of their divorce in the civil status of the royal family, he lost the predicate of excellency and title as well as his quality of member of the Spanish Royal Family.
+On January 21, 2010, following the registration of their divorce in the civil status of the royal family, he lost the predicate of excellency and title as well as his quality of member of the Spanish royal family.